Chemical-technical products

 Health risks of ingredient substances | Core | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information It is important that there are no substances in the products, that are toxic or can cause cancer, genetic defects, harm fertility or the unborn child.
-This is to protect the user, but also to avoid distribution in the environment.
-Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.
+Criterion information The purpose of this requirement is to limit health hazardous substances in the products, both to protect the user and to avoid spreading into the environment.
+The requirement limits the use of products that contain substances that are toxic or can cause cancer, genetic defects, harm fertility or the unborn child.
+Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) 1272/2008 of the European Parliament and of the Council on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.

-Pollutants of NTA (Trisodium nitrilotriacetate, CAS 5064-31-3) in complexing agents at levels of up to 0.1 weight% in the end product.
+For classification with H351, the following are exempted: NTA impurities (Trisodium nitrilotriacetate, CAS 5064-31-3) in complexing agents at levels of up to 0.1 weight percent in the final product.

 | |||||||||||||||||||||